-The completeness in the magnitude space has been calculated by comparing Bulge and Disk samples of Gaia events with the OGLE-IV events, limiting the latter sample to events found during the \gdr{3} data span.
-Figure \ref{fig:complet-mag} shows the completeness as a function of the baseline magnitude in \gmag.
-For the Bulge events the function peaks at about 17 mag at about 30\%, dropping to a couple of percent at the faintest end.
-For the Disk the completeness is significantly better as it reaches nearly 80\% at 17 mag and has another peak at about 19 mag at $\sim$70\%.
-The poor performance in the Bulge is primarily induced by the low completeness of \gaia itself in the Bulge region due to high stellar density \citep{2021Fabricius}.
-Additionally, the Bulge is one of the least frequently scanned part of the sky (typically about 30 epochs within \gdr{3}), therefore the detection efficiency of microlensing events there is low.
-In contrast, Galactic Disk regions of the sky receive up to the maximum cadence possible with \gaia, with the numbers of epochs varying from about 70 to 140 in DR3.
-There is also a possibility that the OGLE-IV survey is not fully complete in the Disk regions, as their cadence is sparser and the depth is shallower than in the Bulge.
-In such case \gaia completeness would be in fact lower than that measured above.
+We calculated the completeness in magnitude space by comparing bulge and disc samples of Gaia events with the OGLE-IV events, limiting the latter sample to events found during the time-span of \gdr{3} data collection.
+Figure \ref{fig:complet-mag} shows completeness as a function of baseline magnitude in \gmag.
+For the bulge events, the function peaks at about 17 mag at about 30\%, dropping to a couple of percent at the faintest end.
+For the disc, the completeness is significantly better as it reaches nearly 80\% at 17 mag and has another peak at about 19 mag at $\sim$70\%.
+The poor performance in the bulge is primarily induced by the low completeness of \gaia itself in the bulge region due to high stellar density \citep{2021Fabricius}.
+Additionally, the bulge is one of the least frequently scanned parts of the sky (typically about 30 epochs within \gdr{3}), and therefore the detection efficiency of microlensing events is low there.
+In contrast, Galactic disc regions of the sky receive up to the maximum cadence possible with \gaia, with the numbers of epochs varying from about 70 to 140 in DR3.
+There is also a possibility that the OGLE-IV survey is not fully complete in the disc regions, as their cadence is sparser and the depth is shallower than in the bulge.
+In such a case, \gaia completeness would actually be lower than that measured above.